benjaminmenetrier/bump-standalone/README.md

-# BUMP
+# BUMP-STANDALONE
-B matrix on an Unstructured Mesh Package
+B matrix on an Unstructured Mesh Package - Standalone package

 The BUMP (B matrix on an Unstructured Mesh Package) software is a computer program whose purpose is to estimate and apply background error covariance-related operators, defined on an unstructured mesh.